 Oceanic flights are out of range of ground-based surveillance systems.
 Controllers rely on position reports radioed periodically from pilots.
 Due to the time delays in receiving these reports, a significant distance must be kept between aircraft to ensure safety.
 GPS-equipped aircraft relay their position via digital data links through satellites to controllers.
 Knowing each aircraft's real-time position enables controllers to safely reduce aircraft separation, which increases capacity, reduces fuel consumption, and optimizes flight routes.

 Surface traffic at airports is frequently busy.
 Controlling and monitoring that traffic becomes increasingly difficult as visibility decreases.
 The FAA is examining ways to use GPS with other technologies to help identify and locate surface vehicles during all kinds of weather conditions.
 That information could be used to help aviators and controllers safely navigate in the surface environment.

-This page can be viewed online at: http://www.faa.gov/about/office_org/headquarters_offices/ato/service_units/techops/navservices/gnss/gps/usersegments/aviation/
+This page was published at: http://www.faa.gov/about/office_org/headquarters_offices/ato/service_units/techops/navservices/gnss/gps/usersegments/aviation/